ParidhiSinghPS/LINUX_DOCS/Readme.md

 - The above cat command will concatenate the two files (file1.txt and file2.txt) and it will display the output in the screen.
 Some times the output may not fit the monitor screen.
 In such situation you can print those files in a new file or display the file using less command. cat file1.txt file2.txt | less
-4. To concatenate several files and to transfer the output to another file. cat file1.txt file2.txt > file3.txt.
+### 4. To concatenate several files and to transfer the output to another file. cat file1.txt file2.txt > file3.txt.
-In the above example the output is redirected to new file file3.txt.
+        The output is redirected to new file file3.txt.
         The cat command will create new file file3.txt and store the concatenated output into file3.txt

-### 2. rm COMMAND: rm linux command is used to remove/delete the file from the directory.
+### 2. rm COMMAND:
+                  rm linux command is used to remove/delete the file from the directory.
 ### - SYNTAX:
         The Syntax is
              rm [options..] [file | directory]